nekogaijin/DagYigTibetanDictionary/README.md

 README DAG YIG Version 1.0

 This is an application which I created for my own use in order to help me with my Tibetan Language studies.
-I am a web developer, primarily coding back end processes to retrieve home valuations or credit scores, so creating an install program for windows was a new challenge.
-Any issues, please contact me at nekogaijin@gmail.com.

 WebSite TibetanLanguage.BlogSpot.com